Ismael-Romero/cakelet-docs/Writerside/topics/starter-topic.md

 It is **not** a community-driven ecosystem.

-Frameworks provide reusable components and conventions for solving recurring programming problems.
+Frameworks focus on providing reusable APIs and programming abstractions.

-Cakelet serves a different purpose: it captures architectural decisions before a real project begins.

-A useful analogy is a company replacing a legacy system.
-Before development starts, weeks—or even months—are often spent defining architecture, standards, conventions, deployment strategies, and technical guidelines.

-Cakelet condenses that work into a reusable reference architecture so new projects can begin with an established technical foundation instead of a blank page.

-As Cakelet evolves, I may develop utilities or tools that support this architecture.
-If that happens, they will simply be a consequence of using Cakelet in real projects—not an attempt to turn it into a framework.
+Cakelet focuses on documenting architectural decisions and transforming them into reusable implementations.

+As the project evolves, additional tools or libraries may emerge naturally from those implementations.
+They will exist to support Cakelet itself, not to create a framework or an ecosystem around it.

 ---

 ## Why invest so much effort in Cakelet?

-The short answer is simple: learning.
+Cakelet exists for one primary reason: continuous learning.

-Cakelet is my laboratory for exploring software architecture, distributed systems, system design, technical documentation, project management, and architectural decision-making.
+It serves as my laboratory for exploring software architecture, distributed systems, technical documentation, and software engineering practices while building a reusable foundation for future projects.

-It is where I experiment with patterns, evaluate technologies, and continuously refine an architecture that I can confidently reuse in future projects.

-The philosophy behind Cakelet is straightforward:

-Good software architecture should not only solve today's problems—it should also reduce the cost of solving tomorrow's.

-Every architectural decision attempts to answer questions such as:

-- Will the system scale vertically or horizontally?
-- How maintainable will it be five years from now?
-- How easily can new modules be introduced?
-- How expensive would a migration toward a distributed deployment become?

-Answering these questions before writing business logic is usually far less expensive than redesigning an entire system later.

-Although Cakelet primarily exists as a learning project and the foundation for my own software, its license allows anyone to adopt, modify, and adapt the architecture if they find it useful.

-If someone builds something great with it, I will consider that one of the project's greatest successes.
+Every document, architectural decision, and implementation is an opportunity to refine both the software and the way I design it.

+If the project also helps another developer—or gives a recruiter a clearer understanding of how I think about software—that is simply an additional benefit.

 ---

 ## Resources of Interest

-Cakelet is also a continuous learning project.

-This section contains books, articles, videos, courses, and other resources that have influenced both my understanding of software architecture and the evolution of Cakelet itself.
+This section contains books, articles, videos, courses, and other resources that have influenced both my understanding of software architecture and the evolution of Cakelet.

 Rather than serving as a curated recommendation list, it documents the material that has shaped the architectural decisions found throughout this project.